jobe-m/ownkeepass/README.md

 *   Add some more fancy UI elements like icons for Keepass groups and entries, etc.
 *   Post some screenshots :D

 That's it for now.
-I will update things here when I have some news to share :)
+I will update things here when I have more news to share :)

 23-Oct-2013